instructor-ai/instructor-rb/docs/examples/action_items.md

 # Example: Extracting Action Items from Meeting Transcripts

 In this guide, we'll walk through how to extract action items from meeting transcripts using OpenAI's API.
-This use case is essential for automating project management tasks, such as task assignment and priority setting.
+This use case is a good example for automating project management tasks, such as task assignment and priority setting.

 !!! tips "Motivation"